pivotal/docs-tap/api-auto-registration/api-curation.hbs.md

 A successful API curation requires the following as of today:

 1. (Optional) Spring Cloud Gateway for Kubernetes is installed.
-2. API Auto Registration is installed or updated with `route_provider.spring_cloud_gateway.enabled` set accordingly.
+2. (Optional) `SpringCloudGateway` resources are created with the matching `groupId` and `version`.
-3. One or more `APIDescriptor`s that are in the ready state.
+3. API Auto Registration is installed or updated with `route_provider.spring_cloud_gateway.enabled` set accordingly.
-4. (Optional) A `SpringCloudGateway` resource is created with the matching `groupId` and `version`.
+4. One or more `APIDescriptor`s that are in the ready state.
 5. A `CuratedAPIDescriptor` resource is created
 6. You should be able to get the aggregated API spec from the OpenAPI endpoint from our controller.